 Go to the

-Go to Collaborators and Teams on the left side menu:
+Manage Access on the left side menu:

 Anyone can be a contributor on an open source repository.
-Contributors are interested developers that want to offer code but can NOT make commits directly to the master repository.
+Contributors are interested developers that want to offer code but can NOT make commits directly to the main repository.
 The workflow of a contributor uses [forking and pulling] to submit their code for review (pull request) to the core development team.
-The core team can then determine whether to merge the code with the master or not.
+The core team can then determine whether to merge the code with the main or not.